* Apple dips amid concerns over iPhone 8 demand

 "He's viewed to be sort of an extension of (current Fed Chair) Janet Yellen by way of being a policy dove ... and, with the market loving more of the same with regard to uber-accommodative monetary policy, as more welcome than the alternative," he said.

-Powell was among several names circulating as possible picks, including Yellen.
-Others include Trump's chief economic adviser, Gary Cohn, former Fed Governor Kevin Warsh and Stanford University economist John Taylor.
+Powell was among several names that have circulated as possible picks, including Yellen.
+Other names include Trump's chief economic adviser, Gary Cohn, former Fed Governor Kevin Warsh and Stanford University economist John Taylor.

 The Dow Jones Industrial Average rose 5.44 points, or 0.02 percent, to end at 23,163.04, the S&P 500 gained 0.84 point, or 0.03 percent, to 2,562.1 and the Nasdaq Composite dropped 19.15 points, or 0.29 percent, to 6,605.07.